daniel-lerch/korga/README.md

 4. Open https://example.church.tools/api/whoami to look up the ID of the newly created user
 5. Open https://example.church.tools/api/person/${ID}/logintoken to look up the long-term access token which will be used like an API key

+Steps 4. and 5. can also be performed in the ChurchTools web interface: [Official Documentation](https://hilfe.church.tools/wiki/0/API%20Authentifizierung#logintoken)

 > ⚠️ For security reasons it is not recommended to let Korga use your ChurchTools admin account.

 Grant the following permissions to Korga's user: